tangowithcode/tango_with_django_2/manuscript/chapter-testing.md

 - **Test make your code more attractive.** *"Code without tests is broken by design"* - Jacob Kaplan-Moss, one of Django's original developers.
 - **Tests help teams work together.** You want to be a team player, right?
 Then write tests.
 Writing tests will make sure your team doesn't inadvertently break your code, or you don't break the code of your team members!

-In addition to these reasons, the [Python Guide](http://docs.python-guide.org/en/latest/writing/tests/) lists a number of general rules that you should try to follow when writing tests.
+In addition to these reasons, the [Python Guide](http://docs.python-guide.org/en/latest/writing/tests/) lists several general rules that you should try to follow when writing tests.
 Below are some of the main rules.

 1. Tests should focus on *one small bit of functionality.*
 2. Tests should have a *clear purpose.*